libAtoms/QUIP/doc/Tutorials/index.rst

-Examples
+Tutorials
 ========

-The following examples are currently available:
+The following tutorials are currently available:

 .. toctree::
     :maxdepth: 2